geopython/GeoHealthCheck/docs/install.rst

 When running with Docker see the
 `Docker Readme <https://github.com/geopython/GeoHealthCheck/blob/master/docker/README.md>`_
-how to run `paver upgrade` within your Docker Container.
+how to run `geohc upgrade` within your Docker Container.

 Upgrade notes v0.5.0
 ....................